samzhang111/frontpages/README.md

 `npm install`

 ## Usage:
+`./runDaily.sh` <-- This downloads the front page of today's newspapers into `date/[date]/` and performs the extractions, and loads them into a default postgres database.
+Note, you will need to run `createdb frontpages` to use the default settings.

+#### Detailed usage:
+(What `runDaily.sh` is doing:)
 1. `./download.sh` <-- This downloads the front page of today's newspapers into `data/[date]/`
 2. `./decrypt.sh` <-- This runs all the pdfs through a passwordless decrypt (automatically done by pdf viewers), and deletes the original pdfs.
 3. `./parse.sh` <-- This extracts xml files from the decrypted pdfs, and saves them in the same data directory.